surveyjs/survey-library/docs/localization.md

 ## Localize Survey Contents

 You can localize questions, choices, columns, rows, and other survey texts right in the survey JSON definition.
-Normally, properties that specify survey texts accept string values, as the [`title`](/Documentation/Library?id=Question#title) property in the code below:
+Normally, properties that specify survey texts accept string values, like the [`title`](/Documentation/Library?id=Question#title) property does in the code below:

 ```js
 const surveyJson = {